learn-co-curriculum/react-hooks-react-router-intro/README.md

 </html>
 ```

-With **client-side** routing, it is the responsibility of the **client-side
+With **client-side** routing, the server is not responsible for handling the
-code**, rather than the server, to handle the routing, fetching and displaying
+routing, fetching and displaying of the data in the browser.
+These things are
-of the data in the browser.
+the responsibility of the **client-side code** instead.

 In the example above, we'll want separate pages for `/movies`, `/login`, and
 `/about`.
-With client-side routing, you might get all the needed data to render
+With client-side routing, you might get all the data necessary to
-all three pages on the first page load.
-Then, when a user clicks around your
+render all three pages on the first page load.
+Then, when a user clicks around
-site, the client-side router swaps the 'movies page' component with the 'about
+your site, the client-side router swaps the 'movies page' component with the
-page' component and renders faster than it would if you were requesting a
+'about page' component and renders faster than it would if you were requesting
-separate page from a server.
+each separate page from a server.

 Client-side routing brings with it some great benefits.
 The major one is
 _speed_.
 Since we are only making one request to the server, we don't have to
 wait for a round trip server call for each page change.
 We have everything
-stored on the client-side already, so we just notify our client-side code to
+stored on the client side already, so we just notify our client-side code to
 display the info as we need it.

 ## Single-Page Applications (SPAs)